Fear Is Good For The Next Rally - Cramer's Mad Money (11/2/17)

 They had a similar deal with Microsoft last year.
 "More than half the internet traffic in the United States runs through our service territory and we provide the electricity for all those data centers.
 We've already opened 11 new ones this year," said Farrell.
 Their data center business will only grow in the future.

-Their Cove Point natural gas liquefaction facility has already signed 2 customers for 20 year's worth of production.
+Their Cove Point natural gas liquefaction facility has already signed 2 customers for 20 years' worth of production.
 Their Atlantic Coast pipeline is also on schedule.

 Viewer calls taken by Cramer

 When will there be selling in the next two months and which sectors will have bargains?
 Broken stocks will be in retail, restaurants and drug stocks that are in generics.
-Cramer however does not think there will be selling.
+Cramer, however, does not think there will be selling.

 NXP Semiconductors (NASDAQ:NXPI): Hold on to it.